 2017: Seattle.
 Wifey had her eye on a Kia Soul for her next car, so we tried one out for the weekend.
 Violent metallic lime green.
 Fog lights were nice.
 Fantastic car–everything I needed, wifey’s not so sure.
 Got a year to decide…

 2017: Kansas City-ish.
 Train-chasing and Steak ‘n Shake.
 Enterprise local lot Hyundai Elantra, NC plates (ACC!ACC!!ACC!!!).
 Saw 44 MPG @ 73 MPH regularly on I-29.
 Another wonderful Hyundai.

 2017: “Sex Weekend” (rrrright…) in KC.
 Enterprise neighborhood lot, another Nissan Rogue.
-I really like this car, althought too big for us empty-nesters.
+I really like this car, although too big for us empty-nesters.
 Butt warmers, no fogs, backup camera.
 32 highway.
 Missouri plates, not much selection so we fit in.

 2017: Bringing daughter’s belongings up from Fort Hood.
 Enterprise Truck Rental put me in a Ford Transit 250 (and didn’t give me affinity points!)
 Empty, the radio was useless but good enough for Limbaugh once full.
 I was leery of driving a huge sled 1700 miles, but I managed.
 Thankful that it didn’t rain, but 18 MPG @ 72-77 MPH was a shock.
 All things equal, I’d rather had a Transit Connect.